Florida, Texas, and many of the Gulf and Atlantic states have a lot of homes using solar panels. These are also states that see hurricanes too often.

 See how much you can save by going solar with Palmetto

-As a result, they are generally created to stand up to hurricane-force winds of up to 2,400 pascals, which is roughly 140 mile-per-hour (MPH).
+As a result, they are generally created to stand up to hurricane-force winds of up to about 140 miles per hour.
 In addition, solar panel casings are extremely waterproof, even under extreme rain and wind conditions.

 When solar panels are attached to your roof, your solar installer will use long, strong lag bolts that attach the racking directly to your rafters, ensuring a strong connection between your roof and the solar power system.
 As long as the roof stays attached to your house, your solar panels should have no problem surviving a hurricane.

-According to the National Renewable Energy Laboratory (NREL), when studying 50,000 solar energy systems installed between 2009 and 2013, only .1% of all photovoltaic (PV) systems were reported to have been damaged or underperforming each year.
-In addition, they released a study in 2020 called Solar Photovoltaics in Severe Weather stating that solar systems are continuing to survive hurricanes and other extreme weather events with little or no damage.
+According to the National Renewable Energy Laboratory (NREL), when studying 50,000 solar energy systems installed between 2009 and 2013, only 0.1% of all photovoltaic (PV) systems were reported to have been damaged or underperforming each year.

 Here are a few real-world examples of solar panels standing up to infamous hurricanes: